Were the “Dark Ages” Really So Dark?

 • Up to 3 student groups can work on each clone of the Kialo discussion.

 • Just 1 clone should be sufficient for most classes (of up to 30 students), because each student group can be working on various tasks at once.
-If you would like for students to work in smaller groups, then create more than one clone of the discussion.
+If you would like students to work in smaller groups, then create more than 1 clone of the discussion.

 • There is a guided research version of the lesson, which gives suggested readings.
 There is also an independent research version of the lesson, which does not include suggested readings.
 You can use clones of both versions simultaneously, and assign different versions based on students’ capabilities.